AI-and-the-Web-UOS/Search-Server/README.md

 ### Addressing Data Relevance: A Formula for Weighting Views

-In various data-driven applications, determining the relevance of data points, such as views or interactions, is a critical challenge.
-One common scenario involves assessing the importance of such data while considering both the quantity and the recency of those interactions.
+In our search engine, determining the relevance of the crawled web pages to the search queries does not only depend upon the distance between the two sentence vectors, but also on other data points, such as number of views or interactions.
+Our developed algorithm involves assessing the importance of such data while considering both the quantity and the recency of those interactions.

 #### The Problem